 Up until around the end of 2016, not really.

 EMM (Enterprise Mobility Management) platforms rely on APIs to communicate with and control managed devices.
-Things like disabling the camera, Bluetooth or preventing access to system settings are all individually exposed via one or multiple APIs.
-This is important to know and applies to all modern operating systems, it’s not limited to Android.
+Things like disabling the camera, Bluetooth or preventing access to system settings are all individually exposed via a multitude of APIs.
+This is important to know and applies to all modern operating systems, it’s not limited to Android alone.

-The difference is while iOS, Windows (Phone), QNX (BlackBerry) and others include these APIs with their respective operating systems and system applications, for many years Android did not, or offered comparably very few following the introduction of Device Administrator APIs in Android 2.2 – certainly not enough to consider manageable by any stretch.
+The difference is while iOS, Windows, QNX (BlackBerry) and others include these APIs with their respective operating systems and system applications, for many years Android did not, or offered comparably very few following the introduction of Device Administrator APIs in Android 2.2 – certainly not enough to consider manageable by any stretch.

 That wasn’t the end of the world however; because Android is open source, manufacturers can build upon it and tweak it as much as they see fit.
 While other manufacturers tested the waters, offering some API functionality here and there, the likes of Samsung and Zebra saw the gap in the market and devoted resources to making a splash.

 And it paid off.

-Today Samsung is by far the strongest Android device manufacturer for the enterprise due to their early efforts (with over 1400 APIs) and not only that, they’re the most-supported Android manufacturer for EMM solutions.
-Other manufacturers added APIs to try and compete, including LG, Sony, Huawei, but in comparison to offerings like Knox and the MX platform, there’s really no comparison.
+Today Samsung and Zebra are some of the strongest Android device manufacturers for enterprise due to their early efforts (with thousands of bespoke APIs) and not only that, they’re the most-supported Android manufacturers for EMM solutions.
+Other manufacturers have added APIs to try and compete, including LG, Sony, Huawei, but in comparison to offerings like Knox and the MX platform, there’s really no comparison.